 Many people use toning lotions to balance their skin, where they can even out dark spots with regular use.
 Yet, not only do some toners contain harmful chemicals, but their ingredients are often sourced at a detriment to the environment.
 Instead, you should use naturally occurring floral waters and essential oils to make your own toner, which is perfect for smoothing over freshly cleansed skin both in the morning and at night.

-One of the biggest problems the beauty industry poses to the planet is its unsustainable use of palm oil, which is present (you can learn about organic products using guides like this one for organic hand soaps) in many moisturizing creams.
-Switching to organic skincare brands is the best way to ensure you are using a product which has minimal impact on the planet.
-Finding the most reliable product is easy when you consult reviews on sites like top10.today.
+One of the biggest problems the beauty industry poses to the planet is its unsustainable use of palm oil, which is present in many moisturizing creams.
+Switching to organic skincare brands is the best way to ensure you are using a product that has minimal impact on the planet.
 In many ways, this switch will also improve your complexion, as many mainstream moisturizers can, in fact, dry your skin out further with heavy fragrance chemicals.

 - Face masks

 Although face masks should never be used every day, they are a good addition to your skincare routine when you want to add extra moisture to your skin.
 Just as with exfoliators, many masks have plastic microbeads in.
-They are also mass produced with big companies with large carbon footprints, but you can easily reduce your impact by making your own face masks out of food.
+They are also mass-produced by big companies with large carbon footprints, but you can easily reduce your impact by making your own face masks out of food.
 One of the most effective is combining honey, banana, and yogurt before applying to your skin.